-Raphael, in the meantime, completed more personal commissions throughout the Vatican — the Stanze frescos in the Pope Julius’s own living quarters, which included works like Disputation of the Holy Sacrament and The School of Athens, considered to be among the finest examples of Italian Renaissance art.
+Raphael, in the meantime, completed more personal commissions throughout the Vatican.
+The Stanze frescos in the Pope Julius’s own living quarters, which included works like Disputation of the Holy Sacrament and The School of Athens, is considered to be among the finest examples of Renaissance art.

 At the height of his productivity and extraordinary fame, Raphael ran a workshop of fifty artisans, possibly the largest studio of his day.
 According to Vasari, Raphael was as capable in management as he was at subterfuge, and his workshop hummed with efficiency and harmony.
 Even after his sudden and startling death, Raphael’s workshop continued his commissions in the master’s style.

 Here we turn again to Vasari, ancient historian and gossip monger.
 Vasari makes very clear that Raphael’s professional skill was matched only by his lust.
-Raphael never married, but had many lovers — but Margherita Luti was his dream, his nightmare, and apparently, his end.
-Describing a night of unparalleled passion with Luti, Vasari says: “Raffaello continued to divert himself beyond measure with the pleasures of love; whence it happened that, having on one occasion indulged in more than his usual excess, he returned to his house in a violent fever.”
+Raphael never married and had many lovers, but Margherita Luti was his dream, his nightmare, and apparently, his end.
+Describing a night of unparalleled passion with Luti, Vasari wrote: “Raffaello continued to divert himself beyond measure with the pleasures of love; whence it happened that, having on one occasion indulged in more than his usual excess, he returned to his house in a violent fever.”
 The fever and mishandled treatment by his doctors was too much for Raphael, who died on Good Friday in 1520 at age 37.